sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 MONOTONIC SCHEDULING
 ====================

-Monotonic scheduling has the advantge when scheduling periodic jobs, becase they  base the selection of tasks executions, on the time to death line or periods.
+Monotonic scheduling has the advantage when scheduling periodic jobs, becase they  base the selection of tasks executions, on the time to death line or periods.
 That implies that is easier to systematically plan the system.
 So monotonic schedulers are simple jet effective because they can addapt the priorities of the tasks implicity during runtime.